itsee-birmingham/standalone_collation_editor/README.md

 ### Settings Applier

-There is one point in the collation editor code where the javascript needs to be able to apply the current settings to a string.
-This code was overlooked in the initial abstraction of the code away from the New Testament Greek context in which it was developed and the original Greek settings remained hard coded into the javascript code.
+There is one point in the collation editor code where the JavaScript needs to be able to apply the current settings to a string.
+This code was overlooked in the initial abstraction of the code away from the New Testament Greek context in which it was developed and the original Greek settings remained hard coded into the JavaScript code.
 This meant that the correct settings were not being applied for most other projects.
-The hard coded settings have now been removed from the javascript but a Python service is now required in its place.
+The hard coded settings have now been removed from the JavaScript but a Python service is now required in its place.
 No one has reported problems with the way this worked in versions before 2.0 so it is very unlikely that any existing projects were negatively affected by this.

 The collation editor provides a SettingsApplier class which uses the same configuration and Python support code as is used in the display settings configuration applied during the collation process.